Oluwakemi-moyin/Retail_Data/README.md

 2. There are opportunities for expansion in these regions; Netherlands, Eire and Germany.
 3. Customers 14646, 18102 and 17450 are the top 3 customers, they should be given gifts at the end of the year for best patronage.
 4. Focus should be on Products like Paper craft and Regency cake stand 3 tier amongst other products as their demand is usually higher.
-Similar products can also be introduced to further increase total sales and as a result, total revenue.
+Similar products can also be introduced to further increase Total sales and as a result, Total revenue.
 5. Hen House w chick in nest should be reviewed for possible removal from products list due to poor order in the year.